seqfx/aeroback/README.md

 **If any of these files files are absent the script will not run.**

 `aeroback.config` is the place to put configuration files for one or several machines.
-Aeroback will execute only relevant configuratons.
+Aeroback will execute only relevant configurations.
 This approach makes it easier to setup several machine backups.
 For example, one for your development box and another for a server.

 Each setup is an `.ini` file usually following this naming convention `_home_<your_username>.ini`.
 *Important: * to ignore some config files prepend their name with `OFF`, for example `OFF_home_ben.ini`.